 Your intake meeting will be with your family resource coordinator (FRC) through Zoom or a phone call.
 In this meeting, you will discuss your concerns for your child, complete a developmental assessment, and discuss the evaluation and enrollment process.
 You also will be given a chance to review important paperwork.

-To start the intake process today, check out our Early Intervention referrals page.
+To start the intake process today, check out our Early Supports referrals page.

 Will insurance cover teletherapy services?